 Due to the severe cold that is experienced throughout Canada in the winter months, it is also always best to get winter footwear that offers sufficient moisture protection and warmth.

 A person’s balance can easily be affected by cold and wet feet.
 Not to mention the chances of hypothermia also vastly increases if one has wet feet in the cold.

 Seniors should always look to take advantage of Canada’s brief but warm summer months.
 This is the time when seniors can stay outdoors and enjoy some much-needed activities after the colder winter months.

 Whether they plan on spending time at the beach or camping out, it is essential to opt for footwear that allows one’s feet to be kept steady and balanced, especially, when walking on sand and other tricky surfaces.

-The best footwear for casual indoor and outdoor use are sandals that are thick and have adjustable straps that secure the foot in place.
+The best footwear for casual indoor and outdoor use are sandals that provide good grip and support, and are slip-resistant.
+Look for sandals that have adjustable straps or can accommodate orthotics to provide additional stability and support.

 These sandals also come with a hard rubber sole that offers plenty of grip on almost any surface.

 Seniors should avoid wearing slip-on sandals or floppy slippers when inside or outside their homes or care facility.